Burning Too Much Wood

 We have a fun video on the topic that you can watch at this link: Frozen?
 3 Reasons to Keep your Furnace temperature Above 140 Degrees.

-If you have a GX-Model furnace, you must have a Thermostatic Load Valve Kit ("TLV Kit") installed on your outdoor boiler system.
+If you have a high efficiency outdoor boiler, you must have a Thermostatic Load Valve Kit ("TLV Kit") installed on your outdoor boiler system.
 This is most commonly installed inside the house, and it will prevent the boiler temp from dropping to dangerous levels by bypassing the home heat exchangers when the water jacket temp gets too low.
 Without the TLV Kit, your outdoor boiler will not function properly.
-Every time we get calls from GX owners who did not install a TLV Kit, their furnace ownership experience is pretty miserable so don't subject yourself to that and make sure the TLV Kit is installed.
+Every time we get calls from high efficiency boiler owners who did not install a TLV Kit, their furnace ownership experience is pretty miserable so don't subject yourself to that and make sure the TLV Kit is installed.
 More info is available HERE.

 - Level – Makes sure your furnace is level.
 Furnace manufacturers design their products to operate ideally in a level position.

-- Water temps must remain in the designated range of 172 to 182 (160 to 180 for Hawken models HE-1100 and HE-2100).
+- Water temps must remain in the designated range of 172 to 182 (160 to 180 for traditional boiler models).
 If not, this will create significant problems.
 If your heating load pulls more heat than the rated output, your operating temperatures will drop below the recommended temperature range, and this will cause the furnace to lose efficiency and accordingly, burn more wood than necessary.

 If you are operating your furnace at temps below the designated temp range, here are some potential causes: